VincentChen95/Document_Clustering_with_Kmeans/README.md

 # Document Clustering with Kmeans in Python

 ## Introduction
 In this guide, I will explain how to cluster a set of documents using Python.
 My motivating example is to identify the latent structures within the synopses of the top 100 films of all time (per an IMDB list).
-See [the original post](http://www.brandonrose.org/top100) for a more detailed discussion on the example.
+See this resource(http://www.brandonrose.org/top100) for a more detailed information on the example.
 This guide covers:

 <ul>
 <li> tokenizing and stemming each synopsis